-Now swivel in the 10x microscope lens and visually focus the image by means of the microscope focusing mechanism.
+Now swivel into the lowest magnification and visually focus the image by means of the microscope focusing mechanism.
 Plan achromatic, plan fluor or plan apochromatic microscope lenses are optimal for perfect micro images.

 Switch the camera on and, if possible, use the automatic control program.
-If that is not possible, use the "Aperture Priority (Av/AE)" setting.
+If that is not possible, use the "automatic aperture control" setting.
 If these two options do not work, you can also work in "M" (manual) mode.
-We recommend that you extend the power saving mode of your camera, otherwise the camera will constantly switch itself off.
+We recommend that you extend the power saving mode on your camera, otherwise the camera will constantly switch itself off.

 With some cameras, a shutter release is only possible with the lens being in place.
-If this is the case with your camera, select the "release without lens" point in the setup menu (wording varies from manufacturer to manufacturer).
+If this is the case with your camera, select the "release without lens" point in the set-up menu (wording varies from manufacturer to manufacturer).